Gizra/generator-hedley/app/templates/README.md

 [![Build Status](https://travis-ci.org/repoName.svg)](https://travis-ci.org/repoName)

-# Drupal 7 - Install Profile GarmentBox
+# Drupal 7 - Install Profile Skeleton

 This is a starting base to create Drupal 7 websites using an install profile.